hackclub/hackclub/workshops/passwordcracker/README.md

 ---
-name: Password cracker with python!
+name: Password cracker with Python!
 description: Learn how to create a password cracker with Python!
 author: '@bajpai244'
 ---